Customer Story – A Trailer Rebuild

 The base trailer for starting the rebuild project.

 I replaced the axle with a 93 inch, 3,500lb Dexter axle and springs, then upgraded the tires from 8 inchers to 12’s.
 All new wiring with LED lights.
 Dark hunter green Rustoleum paint.
 And I added gussets to the frame which made a world of difference in the rigidity of the frame.
 I’m six months into the project and nearly finished.
-Mechanical Elements has been a life saver.
+Mechanical Elements has been a lifesaver.
 I have learned a lot from this website, and just plain enjoy the articles.
 I like to show others that I am a capable millennial that enjoys real life challenges and not the ones found in video games.

 Thank You For The Story

-If you’re looking for inspiration, then this trailer rebuild story can be it.
+If you are looking for inspiration, then this trailer rebuild story can be it.
 Or, if you don’t have a trailer to rebuild or convert, then we have plans for building a new ATV Trailer.
-(Or, another project.)
-Then, when you’re done, you can submit your own customer success story.
-Thank you for visiting Mechanical Elements.
+(Or, another trailer build project.)
+Then, when you are done, you can submit your own customer success story.

 More Photos of the Project